Request Map Call

 Dentist showing sample implant in clear jaw to patient

 If you’re seeking a reliable way to replace one or more missing teeth, you might benefit from dental implants.
-Unlike dentures and bridges, these restorations are placed directly in your jaw and eventually fuse with the bone.
+Unlike traditional dentures and bridges, these restorations are placed directly in your jaw and eventually fuse with the bone.
 As a result, they tend to be stronger and longer-lasting than the alternatives.

 However, you must consult your dentist before proceeding to ensure you’re a good candidate.
 If you’re feeling anxious about your upcoming appointment or don’t know what to expect, continue reading to learn about 5 things that typically occur during these visits!